infor-cloud/xtendm3/docs/examples/Utility-extension.md

 <img src="../../../assets/attachments/ext-util/name.png" width="950">

 ### 5. Skeleton of the extension
-Created extension will contain default code template.
+Created extension will contain default code template.<br>
-APIs cannot be injected inside the Utility extension, they need to be sent in as an argument.
+* APIs cannot be injected inside the Utility extension, they need to be sent in as an argument.

 <img src="../../../assets/attachments/ext-util/template.png" width="950">